ignite/cli/docs/guide/blog/comment-blog.md

 	// Get context with the information about the environment ctx := sdk.UnwrapSDKContext(c)

-	// Get the key-value module store using the store key (in our case store key is "chain") store := ctx.KVStore(k.storeKey)
+	// Get the key-value module store using the store key (in this case store key is "chain") store := ctx.KVStore(k.storeKey)

 	// Get the part of the store that keeps posts (using post key, which is "Post-value-")